RuihangZhao/OptiStay/README.md

 # OptiStay

-1. Requirements
+1. Requirements <br>
-   Create a virtual environment (venv), then use pip to install Flask, Flask-cors and requests.
+   Create a virtual environment (venv), then use pip to install Flask, Flask-cors and requests. <br>
-2. Seting Environment PATH
+2. Seting Environment PATH <br>
-   If you are using Windows, run SET ./bin/activate
+   If you are using Windows, run SET ./bin/activate <br>
-   If you are using Linux/MacOS, run source ./bin/activate
+   If you are using Linux/MacOS, run source ./bin/activate <br>
-3. Run the program
+3. Run the program <br>
    python main.py